Information on the Equality Act.

 The Equality Act was passed in April 2010 and the first provisions became effective from 1 October 2010.
-The Act consolidates and streamlines anti-discrimination legislation, including the Disability Discrimination Act.
+The Act consolidates and streamlines previous anti-discrimination legislation which includes the Disability Discrimination Acts.

 Universities and higher education institutions (HEIs) have legal obligations and a requirement to eliminate discrimination and advance equality of opportunity.

 The Equality Act defines what discrimination is unlawful.
 This includes harassment and victimisation.

 The Act states how discrimination can arise from disability.
 There are 3 conditions listed, that if met, will mean that the University will have been found to discriminate against disabled people.